 Nuts can also be of benefit to those who already have diabetes.
 Nuts reduce the overall glycemic index of the diet.
 When added to meals rich in carbohydrate, nuts slow the passage of the meal through the gut and lower blood glucose levels following the meal.

 Much research has revealed that nuts may play a role in:

 - Lowering symptoms of metabolic syndrome

 - Reducing age-related macular degeneration (which can lead to blindness)

 - Slowing brain aging

-Seeds, like nuts, contain a number of heart healthy properties.
+Seeds, like nuts, contain several heart-healthy properties.
 They offer beneficial fiber, omega-3 fatty acids, and protein.
-Seeds are also packed with health-promoting minerals such as magnesium, selenium, and zinc.
+Seeds are packed with health-promoting minerals such as magnesium, selenium, and zinc.

-Seeds can be enjoyed many ways.
-They are great in smoothies, baked goods, nutrition bars, salads, trail mix, yogurt, and other foods.
+Seeds are wonderful in smoothies, baked goods, nutrition bars, salads, trail mix, yogurt, and other foods.